abylayzhumekenov/abylayzhumekenov.github.io/_posts/2023-09-30-distributed-matrices.md

 }
 ```

-The code above runs a `k`-loop from 0 to `size` on each process.
+The code above runs a `k` loop from 0 to `size` on each process.
 Inside, we check if the `rank` is equal to current `k`.
 If yes, we print the local submatrix.
 If not, we do nothing.
-The `MPI_Barrier` at the end makes sure that no other process continues until we done printing.
+The `MPI_Barrier` at the end makes sure that no other process continues until we are done printing.
 As a result, on iteration `k = 0`, rank 0 process prints its own submatrix, all others wait.
 On iteration `k = 1`, rank 1 prints, all others wait.
 And so on, until we reach the last process and the end of the matrix.

-We must note that the output will not always be in order.
+We must note that the output will be much more structured, but not always be in order.
 In general, it is impossible to synchronize the output of an MPI program, since the output is handled by the operating system.
-However, it might be possible to write into a file in a correct order, or to send all the data to a single process for printing.
-For large scale problems, printing millions of entries or sending the entire matrix over the network would be unwise in any case.
+It might be possible to write into a file in a correct order, or to send all the data to a single process for printing.
+However, for large scale problems, printing millions of entries or sending the entire matrix over the network would be unwise in any case.

 ## Test